-The information we keep on our students allows us to provide the most effective and efficient care and treatment for your young person.
+The information we keep on our Patients allows us to provide the most effective and efficient care and treatment for your young person.
 By reviewing any previous treatment or strategies used we are able to determine what care and treatment may work best for your young person.

-It is also important that we keep a record of the care and treatment the student has received.
-These records range from day journals which record a student's daily activities, to seizure charts and medication records.
-These allow us to monitor student progress and development.
-School and College also keep student work in order for students to obtain qualifications or other attainments.
+It is also important that we keep a record of the care and treatment the Patient has received.
+These records range from day journals which record a Patient's daily activities, to seizure charts and medication records.
+These allow us to monitor Patient progress and development.
+School and College also keep Patient work in order for Patients to obtain qualifications or other attainments.